FlutterFlow/flutterflow-issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 Issue tracker is **ONLY** used for reporting bugs.
-New features and questions should be discussed on Community or submitted through our user feedback form.
+New feature suggestions and questions should be discussed on Community or submitted through our user feedback form.

 Your issue may already be reported!
 Please search in the [issue tracker](../) before creating one.